Copy On Write (COW)¶

-is a data management technic where data is shared between contexts, until is is actually modified.
+Copy on write, or COW, is a data management technique where data is shared between contexts, until it is actually modified.
 When a modification happens, the data is then duplicated, to avoid polluting the original data.
 Otherwise, simple reads keep the data intact, and save a copy operation and memory.

-PHP uses this technic for arrays and strings, unless they are passed by reference.
+PHP uses this technique for arrays and strings, unless they are passed by reference.
 It is totally transparent for the code.

 <?php